centreon/centreon-documentation/versioned_docs/version-23.10/administration/postfix.md

     echo "Test" | mail -s "Test" user@isp.com
     ```

-    Replace `user@isp.com` by a real email address: the recipient should receive the test email.
+    Replace `user@isp.com` with a real email address.
+The recipient should receive the test email.

-- If the user hasn't received the message, check the following log file:
+- If the user has not received the message, check the following log file:

     ```
     tail -f /var/log/maillog